Effects of Trade Wars

 After years of conflict, these efforts are at least a step towards reconciliation.
 However, the Phase 1 agreement does not address many of the longstanding issues that have caused tension between the two countries.
 Substantial areas of contention such as cybercrime and Chinese subsidies for industry, which are integral to their economic model, remain untouched.

-Impact on International Business
+Trade Wars and their Impact on International Business

 Not surprisingly, some companies are eager to maintain a healthy relationship with China.
 For instance, U.S. President Mike Pence said Nike lacked social conscience, because they ignored human rights issues while tapping into the Chinese market and using their supply chains.